top of page

 Governance and training must evolve accordingly.
 Reports like AvePoint’s State of AI and Fortinet’s Global Skills Gap call for greater transparency, cross-disciplinary education, and continuous validation of AI models.

 The next frontier involves autonomous red agents, post-quantum AI simulations, and AI literacy as a cybersecurity core skill.
-Organizations that blend innovation with ethical oversight will lead this transformation — securing not just systems, but the AI engines driving them.
+Organizations that blend innovation with ethical oversight will lead this transformation.
+They will secure not just systems, but the AI engines driving them.

 Key Takeaways